Global Aramid Market Size, Share, Value, and Competitive Landscape 2020-2026

 Aramid Fiber is man-made high-performance fiber, with molecules that are characterized by relatively rigid polymer chains.
 These molecules are linked by strong hydrogen bonds that transfer mechanical stress very efficiently, making it possible to use chains of relatively low molecular weight.
 Aramid fibers are a class of heat-resistant and strong synthetic fibers.
 They are used in aerospace and military applications, for ballistic-rated body armor fabric and ballistic composites, in bicycle tires, and as an asbestos substitute.
 The name is a portmanteau of “aromatic polyamide”.
 They are fibers in which the chain molecules are highly oriented along the fiber axis, so the strength of the chemical bond can be exploited.

-This report contains market size and forecasts of Aramid in Germany, including the following market information:
+This report contains market size and forecasts of Aramid in Vietnam, including the following market information:

 MARKET MONITOR GLOBAL, INC (MMG) has surveyed the Aramid manufacturers, suppliers, distributors and industry experts on the impacts of the COVID-19 pandemic on businesses, with top challenges including ingredients and raw material delays, component and packaging shortages, reduced/cancelled orders from clients and consumers, and closures of production lines in some impacted areas.

-This report also analyses and evaluates the COVID-19 impact on Aramid production and consumption in Germany
+This report also analyses and evaluates the COVID-19 impact on Aramid production and consumption in Vietnam

 Total Market by Segment: